ArchiveTeam/yahooblog2-grab/README.md

 Follow the [instructions on the ArchiveTeam wiki](http://archiveteam.org/index.php?title=Warrior) for installing the Warrior, and select the "Hyves" project in the Warrior interface.

-To run this outside the warrior, clone this repository and run:
+To run this outside the warrior, clone this repository, cd into its directory and run:

     pip install seesaw
     ./get-wget-lua.sh